AnjaliSharma2023/Web-Application/team/readme.txt

 1. **10 pm sprint review**: demo the product, get feedback, and adjust the *product* backlog

+===
+Week 6 (2021-02-28)

 ---
-Thursday (2021-02-25)
+Monday (2021-03-01)

+1. Sprint 2 begins!
+2. **10 pm sprint planning meeting**: create sprint goal, pull items from the product backlog, and create initial subtasks as a group

+---
+Wednesday (2021-03-03)

-1. **10 pm sprint retrospective**: what worked, what didn't, and how can we improve?
+1. **10 pm daily scrum** on Teams: what did you do, what are you going to do, and what do you need to get there?

 +++
 Ground Rules